GregRos/parjs/README.md

 );
 ```

 However, sometimes hard failures are inevitable or you can’t be bothered.
-In those cases, you can use `⚙️recover` which lets you downgrade the failure or even pass it off as a success.
+In those cases, you can use `⚙️recover` which lets you downgrade the failure or even accept it off as a success.

 ```typescript
 // Let's do the same thing as the first time: